kennxdy/distros-rank/README.md

 # Linstairs

-See the ranking of Linux distributions from [DistroWatch.com](https://distrowatch.com/).
+See the rank of Linux distributions from [DistroWatch.com](https://distrowatch.com/).

 ## Screenshot